Please DO NOT confuse this station with VA3IPA. Not related.

 My interests are CW/SSB on the HF bands.
 I enjoy more listening than transmitting and look for that DX station that no one else has heard yet!

-I enjoy CW and use a selection of straight vintage keys, the oldest dating from around 1910.
+CW is my preferred mode and use a selection of straight vintage keys, the oldest dating from around 1910.

 Past equipment 1950's/60's included WW2 Canadian 19 set (tank), WW2 Canadian 52 set, DX 40 and Codar AT5 transmitter.
 I used the Codar in the 60's as a mobile set up with a Mohican receiver.
 I still have the Codar.
 It runs 10W on AM or CW, 160/80.